DataStax-Academy/ds201-lab03/step2.md

 ```

 ✅ Retrieve all rows from table *videos_by_tag* and verify that you get 5 rows as expected.

+If the table only has 2 rows instead of 5, make sure that the table primary key has enough columns so that it can uniquely identify each row.

+You can always execute `DROP TABLE videos_by_tag;` and go back to the previous steps to make any necessary corrections.

 ```
 SELECT * FROM videos_by_tag;
 ```